Joe Tex: Rivalry with James Brown

 The feud between Tex and fellow label mate James Brown allegedly originated sometime in the mid-1950s, when both artists were signed to associated imprints of King Records, when Brown reportedly called out on Tex for a "battle" during a dance at a local juke joint.
 In 1960, Tex left King and recorded a few songs for Detroit-based Anna Records; one of the songs he recorded was the ballad "Baby, You're Right".
 A year later, Brown recorded the song and released it in 1961, changing the lyrics and the musical composition, earning Brown co-songwriting credits along with Tex.
 By then, Brown had recruited singer Bea Ford, who had been married to Tex but had divorced him in 1959.
 In 1960, Brown and Ford recorded the song, "You've Got the Power".
 Shortly afterward, Tex got a personal letter from Brown telling him that he was through with Ford and if Tex wanted her back, he could have her.
 Tex responded by recording the diss record "You Keep Her" in 1962.

 In 1963, their feud escalated when Tex and Brown performed a concert in Macon, Georgia.
 Tex, who opened the show, imitated Brown by appearing in a torn, tattered cape and rolling around on the floor screaming, "Please—somebody help get me out of this cape!"
 Brown, already angry with Tex over the song "You Keep Her", left the club and returned with guns.
-Tex had left the club before the shooting had commenced.
+Tex had left the club before the shooting commenced.
 The incident led to multiple people being shot and stabbed.
 Since Brown was still on parole at the time, he relied on his agent Clint Brantley "and a few thousand dollars to make the situation disappear".
 According to fellow performer Johnny Jenkins, "seven people got shot", and after the shootout ended, a man appeared and gave "each one of the injured a hundred dollars apiece not to carry it no further and not to talk to the press".
 Brown was never charged for the incident.
 Tex later claimed that Brown stole his dance moves and his microphone stand tricks.